zyphit/RV-Upgrade/README.md

   If either (or both) gas sensors reads above a threshold value: a unique LED will light,
     the buzzer will sound, and the ceiling fan will activate.

 160809  - First draft of code completed.
-Next upload will be fritzig diagram of project.
+        - Included fritzing image of project.
+Not shown is 12VDC RV battery supplying power to arduino (via DC converter), 12V socket & dual USB plugs, and 12VDC to/from relay for ceiling fan.
+Also includes a momentary SPST swich which controls a simple voltmeter to show RV battery voltage.